-- 10. When items of income and expense are material, their nature and amount is disclosed separately either in the income statement or in the notes.
-In the case of IFRS GAAP plc these disclosures are made in note 6.
-Some entities provide this information on the face of the income statement in the form of additional analyses, boxes or columns.
-Further discussion is available in the Manual of Accounting. - 1p85, 97 - 11.
-IAS 1 does not provide a specific name for the types of items that should be separately disclosed.
+10. When items of income and expense are material, their nature and amount is disclosed separately either in the income statement or in the notes.
+In the case of IFRS GAAP plc, these disclosures are made in note 6.
+Some entities provide this information in the income statement in the form of additional analysis boxes or columns.
+Further discussion is available in PwC's 'IFRS manual of accounting'.

+11. IAS 1 does not provide a specific name for the types of items that should be separately disclosed.
 Where an entity discloses a separate category of 'exceptional', 'significant' or 'unusual' items either in the income statement or in the notes, the accounting policy note should include a definition of the chosen term.
 The presentation and definition of these items should be applied consistently from year to year.